wp-plugins/whats-running/readme.txt

 This generates invalid HTML but gives you an overview of plugins and the current theme.

 It lists all files parsed and executed by the PHP engine.
 It can be used for plugin or theme refactoring.

+* files in the plugin directory are BLUE
+* files in the themes directory are ORANGE
+* files in the wp-includes directory are GREEN
+* files in the wp-admin directory are GREY
+* all other files are RED

 You can find some documentaion here what makes a WordPress plugin efficient. https://github.com/szepeviktor/WPHW